“If there’s one thing that makes wintertime in Glasgow great then it’s Celtic Connections.” The Guardian

 Creative Director Donald Shaw programmes more than 300 events across multiple genres of music.
 The festival is renowned for its ability to bring together one-off line-ups for special collaborative shows.
 The camaraderie between musicians continues late into the night at the Festival Club - home to legendary musical collaborations and spontaneous sessions.

 “There are situations that you’ll see where people are playing that you’ll never see again, or if you do, it’s because it worked here first.”
 Donald Shaw, Creative Director

-In 2015 the festival won the Art and Culture Award at the Inspiring City Awards ceremony organised by the Herald and Glasgow Chamber of Commerce in association with People Make Glasgow.
+In 2015 the festival won the Art and Culture Award at the Inspiring City Awards ceremony.
+The event was organised by the Herald and Glasgow Chamber of Commerce in association with People Make Glasgow.
 The awards were created to celebrate the people and organisations that make Glasgow great.

 In 2021, due to Covid-19, the festival went online for the very first time.
 Over 100,000 people tuned in from 65 countries to watch over 10.5 million minutes of content across 19 days.

 In 2023, the festival celebrated it's 30th edition.
 It was also the first festival without restrictions since 2020, seeing over 300 events with more than 100,000 attendances at 25 venues across Glasgow.